luoj2/mlRECIST/README.md

 * Scikit-learn
 * Glove's embeddings glove.840B.300d

-Please contact the corresponding authors for any questions or comments regarding the paper.
+Please contact the corresponding authors Regina Barzilay or Matthew D. Hellmann for any questions or comments regarding the paper.

 # Usage: